DuncanMC/CaretToArcAnimation/README.md

 The CaretToArcAnimation app defines a `CaretToArcView` class which is a subclass of `UIView`.

-Most of the interesting work is don in the `CaretToArcView` class.
+Most of the interesting work is done in the `CaretToArcView` class.

 It has a static var `layerClass` which returns `CAShapeLayer.self`.
 This causes the view's backing layer to be set up as a CAShapeLayer.